Plumber Job Description: How to Write Your Own [+ Free Template]

 What job titles does a plumber have?

-- Plumber’s helpers, also known as plumber’s assistants, provide an extra set of hands and support a journeyman or master plumber on the job.
+- Plumber’s helpers (plumber’s assistants), provide an extra set of hands and support a journeyman or master plumber on the job site.
 They aren’t licensed, so they can’t independently provide plumbing services or call themselves a plumber.

-- Apprentice plumbers are newer to the field and can perform limited duties under supervision during their on-the-job training program.
-An apprentice plumber learns by working with journeyman and master plumbers.
+- Apprentice plumbers are new to the field and can perform limited duties under supervision during a job site training program.
+An apprentice plumber learns by working with journeymen and master plumbers.

 - Journeyman plumbers have completed an apprenticeship program and obtained an entry-level plumber’s license.
 This allows them to work independently as a licensed plumber under the supervision of a master plumber.